 Reading W.P.
 Kinsella brought me to baseball and baseball has taught me to say, when faced with the minute and myriad hassles of life, “Well, it is what it is.”
 No matter what happens, there is always a game tomorrow, and there is always next season.

-I don’t know if my dad ever read Kinsella’s work, but I’m pretty sure he would have loved Eddie Scissons sermon.
+I don’t know if my dad ever read Kinsella’s work, but I’m sure he would have loved knowing that all three of his grandchildren played the game and that his youngest granddaughter was a natural-born catcher.
+I’m also pretty sure he would have loved Eddie Scissons sermon.